reflection in woman's glasses

 • Certain problems after cataract surgery

-All of these medical problems can cause vision loss.
+All of these health problems can cause vision loss.
 If not treated, some of them can even result in blindness.
 In some cases, vitrectomy can restore lost vision.
-You might need a vitrectomy done in an emergency — an eye injury, for example.
-In other cases, your eye doctor might schedule your vitrectomy in advance.
+You might need a vitrectomy done in an emergency, such as an eye injury.
+In other cases, your eye care provider might schedule your surgery in advance.

-Vitrectomy may not be your only option if you have one of these medical problems, though.
-If you have diabetic retinopathy, for example, your eye doctor might recommend a procedure called laser photocoagulation instead.
+But a vitrectomy may not be your only choice if you have one of these health problems.
+If you have diabetic retinopathy, for instance, your eye care provider might advise a procedure called laser photocoagulation instead.

-If you have a detached retina, you might be able to have laser treatment or a procedure called pneumatic retinopexy.
-However, if you have a complicated retinal detachment, or if your eye condition has caused bleeding into your vitreous, you may be more likely to need a vitrectomy.
-Ask your eye doctor about the benefits and risks of all your treatment options.
+If you have a detached retina, you might be able to have laser treatment, a procedure called pneumatic retinopexy, or an operation called scleral buckling.
+But you may be more likely to need a vitrectomy if you have a complex retinal detachment.
+Or if your eye condition has caused bleeding into your vitreous.
+Ask your eye care provider about the benefits and risks of all of your treatment choices.

 What are the risks of vitrectomy?

-Most people do well with their vitrectomy, but complications do sometimes happen.
-Your risks may depend on your age, your medical conditions, and the specifics of your eye problem.
+Most people do well with vitrectomy.
+But complications do sometimes happen.
+Your risks may depend on your age, your health conditions, and the specifics of your eye problem.
 Some risks of the procedure include:

 • Infection